pret/pokeemerald/INSTALL.md

 ### Setting up WSL1
 Open **Ubuntu** (e.g. using Search).
 WSL/Ubuntu will set up its own installation when it runs for the first time.
 Once WSL/Ubuntu finishes installing, it will ask for a username and password (to be input in).
 Note that there will be no visible response when typing in the password, but the terminal will still read in input.

-A few notes before proceeding
+A few notes before proceeding:
 - In the terminal, Copy and Paste is either done via
     - **right-click** (selection + right click to Copy, right click with no selection to Paste)
     - **Ctrl+Shift+C/Ctrl+Shift+V** (enabled by right-clicking the title bar, going to Properties, then checking the checkbox next to "Use Ctrl+Shift+C/V as Copy/Paste").